 The worldwide brands seem to be the least worried group of people entering the Metaverse marketing realm.
 As for now, the presence there is a big asset for them, and a huge advertisement itself.
 Brand marketers are coming up with more and more innovative ideas for incorporating NFTs, crypto, and virtual or augmented reality into their portfolio, and the companies with the biggest budgets have already produced some impressive campaigns and products.

-For a part of the industry that is rather skeptical towards Metaverse solutions in general, the boundaries of branding are still something that could be potentially warning in the future.
-This comes out of the fact that marketing in the metaverse is still shaping.
+For the part of the industry that is rather skeptical towards Metaverse solutions in general, the boundaries of branding are still something that could be potentially warning in the future.
+This comes out of the fact that marketing in the metaverse is still being shaped.

 Having a campaign launched within the Metaverse is one thing, but making sure that it brings returns in real life is a completely different topic.
 First, the companies and advertisers, in general, will have to come up with completely new conversion funnels to make sure their audiences are safely guided and engaged with the campaigns.

-No matter who you are targeting on an everyday basis, and what kind of advertising is your favorite… we’re pretty sure that it will have a representation in the Metaverse as well.
+No matter who you are targeting on a daily basis, and what kind of advertising is your favorite… we’re pretty sure that it will be represented in the Metaverse as well.

-Panic or making hasty and uninformed decisions, however, is something you will want to avoid for now.
-Most concerns regarding the Metaverse come either from technological conservatism, or the fact that the path this solution follows is still unknown.
+We encourage you to avoid making hasty or uninformed decisions.
+Most concerns regarding the Metaverse stem either from technological conservatism or the fact that the path this solution will follow is still unknown.

 Naturally, constructive criticism, for example regarding the unstable blockchain situation, is justified.
-That is why we advise caution.
+That is why caution is advised.
 Then again, given a lot of positives that the Metaverse project may bring for marketers (if approached well) could mean it’ll become your next key to marketing success.

-- Big brands are the perfect example of how a good understanding of a concept, as well as creativity, works best for Metaverse marketing.
+- Big brands are the perfect example of how a good understanding of a concept, as well as creativity, work best for Metaverse marketing

-- The Metaverse will redefine conversion funnels and how to approach a single audience member.
+- The Metaverse will redefine conversion funnels and how the single audience member is approached